 Monster World IV

 The Wonder Boy series saw a real resurgence thanks to digital distribution.
-Not only does Virtual Console host nearly every version of each game, this allowed for the release of the finished but cancelled English version of Monster World IV.
+Not only does Virtual Console host nearly every version of each game, this allowed for the release of an English version of Monster World IV made for digital services on the Wii, PS3 and 360.
 Who can say what caused the game to avoid a release outside Japan.
 Whether it was the Genesis on its way out, not having a cross promotion release such as SEGA Channel or having doubt in the game’s female main character during a dark period of Radditude Mascot Platformers™, Monster World IV features Asha in a more linear adventure, compared to Wonder Boy in Monster World, that sees her befriending a helper animal named Pepelogoo to mix up puzzle solving while exploring towns and dungeons.
 The linear stage design allows for more action and cuts down on aimlessly wandering around.
 The vibrant environments and the game’s animated characters makes for a charming adventure that wont necessarily disappear forever, especially thanks to its release on Xbox 360 and PlayStation 3.
 However the Virtual Console release benefits from native 240p video output and more suitable controller options over the other two console releases despite the higher price.

 Super Fantasy Zone